KamieShort/from-scratch-Todos-React/README.md

 Sign up / sign in page 4
-Routes properly check for authenticated user 4 Authenticated users can log out 3
+Routes properly check for authenticated user 4
+X Authenticated users can log out 3
 Authenticated users see a list of their tasks 3 Authenticated users can add new tasks 3
 Authenticated users can complete tasks 3